danielesavasta/p5.svg.js/README.md

 3. Draw the object with > drawSVG(svg)

 ## Support
-At this stage the parser supports the following SVG commands:
+At this stage the parser supports the following SVG elements and commands:

 ### Path element
 | Command | Name | Parameters |Functionality |